-Circumstances oppose just about every promise God ever made.
-Every promise is, therefore, a test of our faith-should we give greater weight to the circumstances or to the promises?
+Circumstances oppose just about every promise God has ever made.
+Every promise is, therefore, a test of our faith should we give greater weight to the circumstances or to the promises?
 Faith will vote in favor of the promises; unbelief will vote in favor of the circumstances.

-What do we know about Abraham's circumstances, what did they look like?

-They seemed to be against the promises in this summons.
-God promises said:
+- What do we know about Abraham's circumstances? - What did they look like? - They seemed to be against the promises in the summons.

-that Abraham would be a great nation, but circumstances laughed at that promise, for Abraham had no seed, and he and Sarah were too old to have a child.

-He would bless Abraham; but circumstances predicted loss, not gain.

-that Abraham would be a great benefactor to the world, but circumstances said that Abraham was only causing hardship to those around him in leaving Ur and making the arduous trip to Canaan.
+- God promises said that Abraham would be a great nation, but circumstances laughed at that promise, for Abraham had no seed, and he and Sarah were too old to have a child. - God promises said that He would bless Abraham; but circumstances predicted loss, not gain. - God promises said that Abraham would be a great benefactor to the world, but circumstances said that Abraham was only causing hardship to those around him in leaving Ur and making the arduous trip to Canaan.